We Are the Normal

 "We Are the Normal" is a song by the Goo Goo Dolls.
-It was the only single from their fourth album Superstar Car Wash, which allowed them to collaborate with one of their primary influences, Paul Westerberg of The Replacements.
+It was the only single from their fourth album Superstar Car Wash, which allowed them to collaborate with one of their primary influences, Paul Westerberg formerly of The Replacements.
 The song was a minor success for the Goo Goo Dolls, managing to hit number 5 on the US Modern Rock chart.

 Like many of the early Goo Goo Dolls singles, "We Are the Normal" was released in a promotional one-track format only.

 Writing and composition

 Westerberg co-wrote the track, which is notable for its dynamic range: soft instrumental passages in which a mournful yet melodic viola is interwoven with acoustic guitars; driving, electrified verses in which John Rzeznik's vocals are delivered with a twisted blend of urgency and apathy; and a soaring, anthemic chorus.
 Rzeznik wrote the music and sent it to Westerberg on a cassette, and Westerberg wrote the lyrics based on the music.